-The hotel should feature standard and suite-style guestroom configurations, and guestrooms should be present on the upper floors above the lobby level within the single building.
+Recreational Amenities The hotel should offer an indoor pool with sundeck, an indoor whirlpool, and an exercise room as recreational facilities.
+Restrooms will be present off of the pool area.
+Furthermore, Stay Fit Kits® should be available at the front desk for in-room workouts.
+Additional Amenities Other amenities should include a 24-hour complimentary business center, with secure remote printing, and the Pavilion Pantry, as well as ice machines on each guestroom floor.
+The ground floor of the structure should feature retail space that is expected to be leased to a third party.
+Overall, the supporting facilities should be appropriate for a hotel of this type, and we assume that they will meet brand standards.
+Guestrooms The hotel should feature standard and suite-style guestroom configurations, and guestrooms should be present on the upper floors above the lobby level within the single building.
 The guestrooms should be spacious and offer typical amenities for this product type.
 In addition to the standard furnishings, guestrooms should feature a high-definition television, a work desk with ergonomic chair, an armchair with ottoman, a dresser, bedside tables, an iron and ironing board, and a microwave and small refrigerator, as well as a coffeemaker.
 Suites, which are expected to be available for a premium rate, should feature a separate living area.
-All guestrooms are expected to feature the Garden Sleep System $^{\text{TM}}$ , as well as complimentary wired and wireless high-speed Internet access.
+All guestrooms are expected to feature the Garden Sleep System^M, as well as complimentary wired and wireless high-speed Internet access.
 Overall, the guestrooms should offer a competitive product for this neighborhood.